Mikey (film): Plot

 A young boy is setting fire to newspapers in the basement.
 His name is Mikey and he has a younger sister, Beth, whom he blames for the fire when his foster mother admonishes Mikey.

-When Mikey is disciplined by his foster mother for starting the fire, he responds by causing Beth to drown in the pool, electrocuting his foster mother while she is in the bath, and killing his foster father with a baseball bat.
+When Mikey is disciplined by his foster mother for starting the fire, he responds by causing Beth to drown in the pool, electrocuting his foster mother while she is in the bath, and bludgeoning his foster father to death with a baseball bat.
 Mikey avoids suspicion because he is only nine and he tells the police that an intruder killed the family.
 Detective Reynolds is assigned to the case and he does not suspect Mikey.

 A psychiatrist recommends that Mikey get fostered as soon as possible.
 His foster mother's sister is put forward as a prospective foster carer, but she does not want anything to do with Mikey.
 She states that he was adopted and that it was suspected that he was abused by members of his family.
-She does not present as somebody who is overly interested in taking care of a young child.

 He is then sent to a new family, Neil and Rachel Trenton, who do not know anything about Mikey's past.
-Mikey presents himself as an amiable and loving child.
-For example, when he first meets his foster parents he asks, 'Are you going to be my new mommy and daddy?'
-At first, he does not behave as if he is disturbed and he exhibits caring behavior towards his new mother's fish.
-He also manifests behavior which is not out of the ordinary in his desire to succeed in a game which his class at school plays.
+Presenting himself as an amiable and loving child, his behavior does not raise red flags.
+He also manifests behavior which is not out of the ordinary in his desire to succeed in a game at school.

-Mikey then falls in love with his new best friend, Ben's older sister, Jessie.
-She is not interested in him as she is 10 years older than Mikey and is dating a young man named David.
-In an attempt to make Jessie love him, he electrocutes David while he is in a Jacuzzi.
-After this fails and he is found out by his foster mother, he fatally stabs her with a glass shard, then kills his school's principal and teacher with a bow and arrow and slingshot when they arrive shortly afterward to investigate their suspicions, and unsuccessfully tries to shoot Jessie with a bow.
-To avoid being blamed, Mikey fakes his own death staging a skeleton of a boy the same age as him at the dining table then blows up the house with a gas leak and Molotov cocktail when his foster dad arrives home to find everyone dead around the table.
-The skeleton was located in one of Mikey's classrooms at school.
+Mikey then falls in love with his new best friend Ben's older sister, Jessie, who is 10 years older than Mikey.
+She is not interested in him and is dating a boy named David.
+In an attempt to make Jessie love him, Mikey kills Jessie's cat and places it under David's car to make it appear as though David was responsible.
+Tension arises in the relationship but Jessie forgives him.
+Mikey electrocutes David while he is in a Jacuzzi by kicking the radio in the water.
+After this fails and he is found out by his foster mother, he fatally stabs her with a glass shard.
+He kills his school's principal and teacher with a bow and arrow and slingshot when they arrive shortly afterward to investigate their suspicions, and unsuccessfully tries to shoot Jessie with a bow.
+To avoid being blamed, Mikey fakes his own death.
+He stages a skeleton of a boy the same age as him taken from his classroom at the dining table and then blows up the house with a gas leak and Molotov cocktail when his foster dad arrives home to find everyone dead around the table.
 Jessie is told by the authorities that Mikey is dead.
-Later, Mikey going by the name "Josh" is adopted by another family.
+Later, Mikey, going by the name "Josh," is adopted by another family.